jmswu/cmake-template/README.md

 * Run `conan profile update settings.compiler.libcxx=libstdc++11 default` to use libcxx++11 if required. [reference](https://github.com/conan-io/conan/issues/2658)

 ### Installation ###
-* Clone this repo with `git clone https://github.com/jmswu/cmake-template.git`
+* Clone this repo with `git clone --recurse-submodules https://github.com/jmswu/cmake-template.git`
 * Put test source files in `my_lib` folder
 * Change `CppCheckSuppressions.txt` path to your path (optional, if using cppcheck)
 * Edit `.clang-tidy` for the checks you use